 On January 12, 2022, Journey entered into a third amendment (the "Amendment") of its loan and security agreement with East West Bank, which increased the borrowing capacity of Journey's revolving line of credit to \$10.0 million, from \$7.5 million, and added a term loan ("EWB term loan") not to exceed \$20.0 million.
 Both the revolving line of credit and the EWB term loan mature on January 12, 2026.
-The EWB term loan includes two tranches, the first of which is a \$15.0 million term loan, and the second of which is a \$5.0 million term loan (available at Journey's option through June 12, 2023).
-On January 12, 2022, Journey borrowed \$15.0 million against the first tranche of the EWB term loan to facilitate the VYNE Product Acquisition (see Note 6).
+In January 2022 and August 2022, Journey borrowed \$15.0 million and \$5.0 million, respectively, against the term loan.
 The EWB term loan bears interest at a floating rate equal to 1.73% above the prime rate and is payable monthly.
-The EWB term loan effective interest rate at June 30, 2022 was 7.0%.
+The EWB term loan effective interest rate at September 30, 2022 was 8.38%.
 The EWB term loans contain an interest only payment period through January 12, 2024, with an extension through July 12, 2024 if certain covenants are met, after which the outstanding balance of each term loan is payable in equal monthly installments of principal, plus all accrued interest, through the EWB term loan maturity date.
-Journey may prepay all or any part of the EWB term loan without penalty or premium, but may not reborrow any amount, once repaid.
+Journey may prepay all or any part of the EWB term loan without penalty or premium, but may not re-borrow any amount, once repaid.
 Any outstanding borrowing against the revolving line of credit bears interest at a floating rate equal to 0.70% above the prime rate.
 The Amendment includes customary financial covenants such as collateral ratios and minimum liquidity provisions as well as audit provisions, which pertain solely to Journey.
-Journey was in compliance with all applicable financial covenants under the Amendment as of June 30, 2022.
+Journey was in compliance with all applicable financial covenants under the Amendment as of September 30, 2022.